ccxt/ccxt/CONTRIBUTING.md

 /examples/py               # ...
-/exchanges.cfg             # custom bundle config for including only the exchanges you need /package.json              # npm package file, also used in setup.py for version single-sourcing /run-tests.js              # a front-end to run invididual tests of all exchanges in all languages (JS/PHP/Python) /wiki/                     # the source of all docs (edits go here)
+/exchanges.cfg             # custom bundle config for including only the exchanges you need /package.json              # npm package file, also used in setup.py for version single-sourcing /run-tests.js              # a front-end to run individual tests of all exchanges in all languages (JS/PHP/Python) /wiki/                     # the source of all docs (edits go here)
 ```